rentruewang/mind/intelligence/problem.md

   Check if working (verification)

 - Debugging
-  Doesnt' behave as expected, look at relevant items (retrieval) Only look at parts changed for a working system (simplify) Knowing the cause and effect of differnet components (retrieval / simulation) Isolate the parts of concern (simplify)
+  Doesn't behave as expected, look at relevant items (retrieval) Only look at parts changed for a working system (simplify) Knowing the cause and effect of differnet components (retrieval / simulation) Isolate the parts of concern (simplify)
   What did I do? (retrieval)
-  Revisiting state of mind, to figure out why, hypothesize, and check the result (simulate, verify) Deduct from the observation after change (update) Have hypothesis of what's wrong (assemble, verify) Plan on changing and predict what would be the result of change (simulation) If fail, update beliefs and try again (update)
+  Revisiting state of mind, to figure out why, hypothesize, and check the result (simulate, verify) Deduct from the observation after change (update) Have hypothesis of what's wrong (assemble / verify) Rollout + deduction + predict + verify from hypothetical scenarios (assemble) Plan on changing (rollout) and predict what would be the result of change (simulation) If fail, update beliefs and try again (update)

 - Editing and refactoring